kyverno/KDP/proposals/mutatingpolicies.md

 ### Mutate Existing

-In order to mutate existing resources, a `targetConstraints` is added to custom existing resources:
+In order to mutate existing resources, a `targets` object is added to custom existing resources:

-* `targetConstraints.resourceRules`: required, selects resources based on GVR.
+* `targets.matchConstraints`: required, selects existing resources to mutate based on GVR, `namespaceSelector`, `objectSelector`, etc.
-* `resourceRules.context`: optional, additional context lookup to filter targets.
-* `resourceRules.selector`: optional, filters targets via label selectors.
-* `resourceRules.matchConditions`: optional, filters target via CEL-based conditions.
+* `targets.matchConditions`: optional, filters target via CEL-based conditions.

 By default `spec.mutateExistingOnPolicyUpdate` is disabled, set it to `true` to mutate existing resources based on policy events.